Fran99/stock-tax-analizer/README.md

 Capital Gains, implemented in TypeScript, is a command-line application (CLI) that evaluates the tax implications of a stock market investment through the analysis of profits or losses.

 ### How to run the CLI?
-- You need to have Node.js v18.16.0 or above installed in your system
+- You need to have Node.js v18.16.0 or above installed in your system.
-- In the terminal, in the project root run `npm install`
+- In the terminal, in the project root run `npm install`.

 #### Commands:
-- `npm run cli`: runs the cli with no data waiting for input
+- `npm run cli`: runs the cli with no data waiting for input.
-- `npm run cli:data`: runs the CLI with all the test cases from a file
+- `npm run cli:data`: runs the CLI with all the test cases from a file.
-- `npm run test`: runs all the tests (unit and integration)
+- `npm run test`: runs all the tests (unit and integration).
-- `npm run test:integration`: runs all the integration tests
+- `npm run test:integration`: runs all the integration tests.
-- `npm run test:unit`: runs all the unit tests
+- `npm run test:unit`: runs all the unit tests.
-- `npm run coverage`: runs all the tests with coverage
+- `npm run coverage`: runs all the tests with coverage.

 The folder /data contains all the cases specified in the requirements if needed.